 Other attractions in Siesta Key include Siesta Village (where you’ll find shops cafes restaurants), Sunset Pier and Siesta Farmers Market.
 Here are some Groupon deals to make your money go a little further.

-5. Fort De Soto
+3. Fort De Soto (Beautiful Blue Water)

-Fort De Soto Beach is one of the most gorgeous and unusual clear water beaches in Florida because it offers not only the beautiful crystal clear water and sands of other beaches, but also some history.
+Fort De Soto Beach is one of the most beautiful and unusual clear water beaches in Florida because it offers not only the beautiful crystal clear water and sands of other beaches, but also some history.

 The fort itself is an actual historic structure from the Spanish-American War that has been preserved as a museum filled with fascinating information.